Hluhluwe Umkhumbi Lodge

 Guests can still enjoy the personal care we have always offered along with good, freshly prepared meals and drinks at our treetop bar.

 A reminder of our room-types: En-suite Doubles, En-suite twins, and Family chalets are available.

 The only operational change will be that guests will enter through the MAIN KULENI GATE which is just before the old gate and very easy to find.

 Gate hours are 06h00 to 22h00 (special provision can be made for emergencies or delays where necessary).
 The gate is manned and guests will be directed to Umkhumbi a short distance from the gate.

 If you would like to stay at Umkhumbi Lodge please go to our bookings page and we will make a booking for you.

 ** TRAVELLING WITH CHILDREN **

-Hluhluwe is in a low risk malaria zone.
-According to the iSimangaliso Wetland Park authority, the threat of malaria in this area has almost entirely been removed due to close co-operation between the Swaziland, Mozambique and South African governments.
+Hluhluwe is in a low-risk malaria zone.
+According to the iSimangaliso Wetland Park Authority, the threat of malaria in this area has almost entirely been removed due to close co-operation between Swaziland, Mozambique, and South African governments.

 Other medical info